CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 }
 ```

+In addition, we *RECOMMEND* adding a second `developmentStatus` property expressing a technology readiness level, see point 15.

 ### 8. A producer *SHOULD* be expressed

 Please set the `producer` property to the `Organization` that produced the software, i.e. the organization(s) that employ(s)